All you want to know about

 Information: All of the signals to which people actually respond (preferably in the right way).
 The rest is ‘data’.
 Thick reports, pages and pages of spreadsheet numbers, all of those memos in your desk drawer: most of that is just data!

 When you reach an intersection, do you think to yourself, ‘What a quaint red light’, and go right through it?
 Data!
-Does the red light cause you to stop at the intersection?
+Does the red light causes you to stop at the intersection?
 Information!

 Step 8.
 Inform your management